MATF-Computer-Networks-Projects/2021_DestinedSouls/README.md

 # Destined Souls

 A dating platform that connects two users who like each other.
-Upon successfully registering and logging in user will be prompted to the home page, there he'll be able to either Swipe potential candidates or Chat with his matches.
+Upon successfully registering and logging in user will be prompted to the home page, where he'll be able to either Swipe potential candidates or Chat with his matches.

+Java non-blocking server built using [java.nio](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html).
+It consists of the main thread used to process incoming and outgoing data and a detached thread accepting connections on the server socket channel.
+Client-server communication has been achieved using **HTTP** (for general requests) and **Websockets** (for chat and notifications).
+Functionality for both protocols on the server has been written from scratch using only Java APIs.

 ## Technologies